 Why Birds Need Water

 Birds need water for two reasons: drinking and preening.
 Water helps keep a bird’s body cool both from the inside and outside.
-Water baths can also remove dust, loose feathers, parasites and other debris from a bird’s plumage.
+Water baths can also remove dust, loose feathers, parasites, and other debris from a bird’s plumage.
 Offering water in your yard will attract more birds than just food sources, since birds that would not normally visit feeders can still be tempted by water features.

 Most Popular Types of Water

-There are several ways to offer birds water in your backyard.
+There are several ways to offer birds water in your yard.
 The most popular options include:

 - Bird baths

-Bird baths are the fastest, easiest way to add water to your backyard bird habitat.
-Garden centers, bird supply stores, pet stores and nature centers sell bird baths, and many online retailers offer different sizes and styles.
+Basic bird baths are the fastest, easiest way to add water to your bird habitat.
+Garden centers, bird supply stores, pet stores, and nature centers sell bird baths and many online retailers offer different sizes and styles.
 Bird baths come in three basic designs:

 For birds to feel comfortable using a bird bath, it should not be more than two or three inches deep.
 Adding an overturned saucer or level rocks to the center of the bath can add a shallower section or island for birds to use.
 The bird bath should also have rough surfaces to provide traction and stability when wet.

 Misters are a favorite way for hummingbirds to find water and they will often hover in a mister repeatedly on a hot day.
 Misters also provide moving water to attract other birds, and if they are properly positioned they will drip into a bird bath for even more motion.

 Misters may be attached to fountains or elaborate bird baths or they can come as separate water features that attach to a garden hose.
 For the best effect, position the mister in a partially shaded area that has several perches available for birds to take advantage of.
 Aiming the mister at broad leaves will help collect water, and small birds might rub against the leaves to bathe.
 Reflections of the glistening leaves will also help attract even more birds.

 An artificial or natural stream adds flowing water to a backyard landscape that will be especially attractive to birds.
 Adding rocks will create perches and keep the water depth suitable for birds to drink and bathe.
 If the stream is large enough to include a small bridge, nest boxes can be added beneath the bridge to attract swallows and other birds that thrive on the insects near water.

-Cleaning Water Features for Birds
+Cleaning Water Features

 Water features will attract the most birds when the water is clean and fresh.
-Standing water features such as bird baths and dishes should be cleaned daily, while moving and flowing water will naturally stay fresher and can be cleaned less frequently.
+Standing water features such as bird baths and dishes should be cleaned daily, while moving and flowing water sources will naturally stay fresher and can be cleaned less frequently.